galiarmero/fantasy-basketball-tools/TASKS.md

 1. Default: Manual user input with 2 min limit
 2. --username <username> and manual password input with 2 min limit

+## Cache rosters

+* --cached      use previously saved rosters instead of fetching live data which is slower OR
+* --refresh     fetch live data from Yahoo to update cached rosters

 ## --league
 * League ID